Start My Answer

 Fact-checked by Patrick Austin, J.D.

-Summary: Barclays Bank Delaware administers the Old Navy credit card program.
-It offers two cards: a retail store card and a Mastercard.
+Summary: Barclays Bank Delaware administers the Old Navy credit card program, also known as the Navyist Rewards Mastercard.
 SoloSuit explains how the Barclays Old Navy credit card program works.

 If you’re like many Americans, you turn to Old Navy when you need new clothes.
 Old Navy is famous for its low prices on comfortable attire for the whole family.
 Customers can shop for shirts, jeans, dresses, and activewear in various styles and feel good knowing they aren’t overpaying for their purchases.